How to Make Butter

 All you need to make butter is heavy whipping cream and a mason jar.

 Seal the jar really well and start shaking!
-After about four minutes, you’ll have whipped cream and also tired arms.
+After about four minutes, you’ll have whipped cream – and tired arms.

-Place the butter in a bowl and press it together to form a ball.
+Place the butter in a bowl and, with very clean hands, press it together to form a ball.
 Pour cold water over it and rinse it three times to remove any buttermilk that may be clinging to it.

-At this point the butter is ready to use!
-You could also mix any flavors you like into it, such as:
+At this point, the butter is ready to use!

 - 1 cup full-fat heavy whipping cream